DivyankShah09/expense-tracker/README.md

    npm install
    ```

-3. Ensure MongoDB is running and accessible.
+3. Ensure PstgreSQL is running and accessible.
 Update the database connection string in the backend configuration if necessary.

 4. Start the Express server: